-What we mean Basis for determining materiality and judgements applied A quantitative reference for the purpose of Materiality for the Group financial statements as a whole was set at £17.5m planning and performing our audit.
-(FY22: £19.0m).
+Basis for determining materiality and judgements applied

+Materiality for the Group financial statements as a whole was set at £16.0m (FY23: £17.5m).
 This was determined with reference to a benchmark of Group profit before tax.

-Consistent with FY22, we determined that Group profit before tax remains the benchmark for the Group as this is the primary measure by which stakeholders and the market assess the performance of the Group.
+Consistent with FY23, we determined that Group profit before tax remains the benchmark for the Group as this is the primary measure by which stakeholders and the market assess the performance of the Group.

-Our Group materiality of £17.5m was determined by applying a percentage to the Group profit before tax.
-When using a benchmark of Group profit before tax to determine overall materiality, KPMG's approach for public interest entities considers a guideline range of 3% - 5% of the measure.
-In setting overall Group materiality, we applied a percentage of 5% (FY22: 4.7%) to the forecast benchmark.
-This represents 5.3% (2022: 4.7%) of the final profit before tax.
-We considered the materiality amount for the financial statements as a whole and concluded that it remained appropriate.
-Materiality for the Parent Company financial statements as a whole was set at £9.8m (FY22: £12.0m), determined with reference to a benchmark of
+Our Group materiality of £16.0m was determined by applying a percentage to the Group profit before tax.
+When using a benchmark of Group profit before tax to determine overall materiality, KPMG's approach for public interest entities considers a guideline range 3% - 5% of the measure.
+In setting overall Group materiality, we applied a percentage of 4.9% (FY23: 5.3%) to the benchmark.

+Materiality for the Parent Company financial statements as a whole was set at £9.8m (FY23: £9.8m), determined with reference to a benchmark of Parent Company total assets, of which it represents 1% (FY23:1%).

-£13.1m (FY22: £12.3m) Performance materiality
+£12.0m (FY23: £13.1m) Performance materiality